nicktrimborn/4/exercises/07/questions.md

 * Libraries, Headers, and Symbols: The libraries, headers, and symbols are specific to the image (i.e. they match the image).
 * Environment Setup Script: This *.sh file, once run, sets up the cross-development environment by defining variables and preparing for SDK use.

-The Yocto SDK is completely self-contained and is used to to is used to independently develop and test code that is destined to run on some target machine.
+The Yocto SDK is completely self-contained and is used to independently develop and test code that is destined to run on some target machine.

 In this excersise the SDK was used to cross-compile the statistics application on the virtual machine to run on the specific image of the pynq board